birdandhike.com logo

 Watch Out

 Other than the standard warnings about hiking in the desert, ... the graded portion of this road is safe.
-Getting to the roadhead via Nevada Telephone Cove Road is a bit bumpy, but should be fine for a passenger vehicle.
+Getting to the roadhead via Nevada Telephone Cove Road is a bit bumpy, but it should be fine for a passenger vehicle.
 Cars should also be able to negotiate the lower (graded) half of Lower Grapevine Canyon Road.
 However, a high clearance vehicle is required (possibly 4WD) in the upper sections where the road is not graded and where there are several soft, sandy spots and short but steep climbs in and out of the wash.

 In wet weather, road conditions can change rapidly, and all bets are off.